English

 What is oestrogen?

-Oestrogen helps inhibit ovulation by suppressing the production of luteinising hormone (LH).
-It also helps thicken the mucus in the cervix, making it more difficult for sperm to reach the uterus.
+Oestrogen helps to inhibit ovulation by suppressing the production of luteinising hormone (LH).
+It also helps to thicken the cervical mucus, making it more difficult for sperm to reach the womb.

 Where is oestrogen found?

-There are different oestrogen hormones, the most well-known being ethinylestradiol and estradiol.
-Ethinylestradiol is the most commonly used oestrogen hormone in contraceptives, in combination with a progestogen hormone in, among others, combination pills, patches, and vaginal rings.
+There are various oestrogen hormones, the most well-known being ethinylestradiol and estradiol.
+Ethinylestradiol is the most commonly used oestrogen hormone in contraceptives, in combination with a progestogen hormone in, among other things, combination pills, patches, and vaginal rings.

 Progestogen: referred to in contraceptives as levonorgestrel, drospirenone, or dienogest